Defending Your Rights. Protecting Your Future.

 Working For You

 From our office in the Cleveland metro, we help both Ohio residents and out-of-state individuals fight OVI/DUI offenses and drug charges.
 With every client who comes through our door, we explore every possibility and perform extensive research and investigation.
 Each case comes with different circumstances, evidence and individuals.
-We will listen to what has happened to you and create a legal plan that works uniquely for you and your best interests.
+We will listen to what has happened to you, and the drug crimes you are facing and create a legal plan that works uniquely for you and your best interests.
 We have represented clients in many cases and have worked diligently to have charges reduced or dismissed in their entirety.

 Get Started Today